Implementation of the Multilateral Convention has been saved

 The MLI will apply alongside a tax treaty and modify its application by allowing participating jurisdictions to adopt the BEPS recommendations without having to renegotiate each relevant treaty.

-As of 15 July 2019, 89 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
-In addition, seven countries have expressed their intention to join the MLI: Algeria, Eswatini (former Swaziland), Montenegro, Kenya, Lebanon, Oman, and Thailand.
+As of 22 September 2020, 94 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
+In addition, five countries have expressed their intention to join the MLI: Algeria, Eswatini (former Swaziland), Lebanon, Montenegro and Thailand.

-Out of the 89 jurisdictions, 29 have ratified the MLI and deposited their instruments of ratification with the OECD.
-The MLI articles are effective in 2019 for the 15 jurisdictions shown in bold below:
+Out of the 94 jurisdictions, 52 have ratified the MLI and deposited their instruments of ratification with the OECD.
+The MLI articles are effective for withholding taxes in 20201 for the 33 jurisdictions shown in bold below:

-1 Although the MLI is in force in Sweden from 1 January 2019, it still must complete the internal procedures before the MLI will be effective in its entirety.
+2 Although the MLI is in force in Sweden from 1 January 2019, it still must complete the internal procedures before the MLI will be effective in that country.